divyahegde-07/Churn-Predictor/README.md

 3. **Verify S3 permissions** and bucket access
 4. **Test with sample data** first

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests
-5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- AWS SageMaker team for excellent ML platform
-- XGBoost community for the robust algorithm
-- Open source contributors

 ---

-**🎉 Ready to predict churn?
-Get started with the [setup guide](docs/setup_guide.md)!**